featherineaugustus/Captcha-Detection/README.md

     - Store captcha images in data/.
     - Create a CSV data.csv with columns path, value for each character image.
     - Run the training script to train the CNN model.
-        - In this case, we are using a CNN_Model with 2 convolutional layer and 2 dense layer.
+        - In this case, we are using a CNN_Model with 2 convolutional layer and 2 dense layers.
         - The images are resized to 28 X 28 and normalized before training.
         - The loss function is the Cross Entropy, and optimized with Adam
         - GPU may be enabled during training.